 Developed and maintained by researchers at the SRC, Life in Australia is the most methodologically rigorous online panel in Australia.
-It exclusively uses random probability-based sampling methods and allows for both online and offline completion methods.
+It exclusively uses random probability-based sampling methods and covers both online and offline population.
 This gives Australian researchers, policymakers, academics and business leaders ready access to a scientifically sampled cross-section of the Australian community.

 Results from Life in Australia surveys are generalisable to the adult population living in Australia and the sampling approach ensures that sampling errors and confidence intervals can be calculated.
 By comparison, non-probability ‘opt in’ online panels do not have these statistical properties.

 Our panel members are randomly recruited via their landline or mobile phone and provide their contact details so that they can take part in surveys on a regular basis.
-They receive a small payment for joining the panel and for each survey they complete.
+Panel members receive a small payment for joining the panel and for each survey they complete.

-Life in Australia will host discrete standalone surveys and quarterly omnibus surveys in March, June, September and December.
+Life in Australia will host discrete standalone surveys and monthly omnibus surveys.

 For a quote or further information about placing questions on Life in Australia contact

 - Australian and international studies show that estimates generated from well-executed probability-based surveys are more accurate than surveys administered using non-probability methods.

 - Life in Australia is the first national online panel in Australia to be recruited and maintained using exclusively probability-based sampling methods.